 In general, the inclusion $\Psi_\natural$ and the homotopy map $H_\natural$ are \textit{not} morphisms of coalgebras.
 The construction of this contraction is due to Vitagliano~\cite{Luca}.
 However, the coalgebra structure was not addressed and many details of verification were skipped in~\cite{Luca}.
 For completeness, we will follow Vitagliano's construction to give a thorough proof of Theorem~\ref{thm: Luca's result} in the subsequent subsection.

 We call an integrable distribution $F \subseteq \TkM$ \emph{perfect} if there exists a transversal integrable distribution $B \subseteq \TkM$.
 In this case, $F \bowtie B$ forms a matched pair of Lie algebroids~\cites{MM, Mokri}.
-In this paper, perfect integrable distributions are of particular interest to us since complex manifolds are a special case.
+In this paper, perfect integrable distributions are of particular interest to us since integrable distributions arising from complex manifolds are perfect.
 For a perfect integrable distribution, the space of transversal differential operators $\D(B)$ can be naturally identified with the space $\U(B)$ of the universal enveloping algebra of the Lie algebroid $B$, which is a Hopf algebroid~\cite{Xu}.
-Furthermore, it is proved by Bandiera, Sti\'{e}non and Xu that the complex $(\Omega_F(\U(B)), d_F^\U)$ admits a structure of dg Hopf algebroid over the commutative dg algebra $(\Omega_F, d_F)$~\cite{BSX}: \begin{compactenum} \item The associative multiplication ``$\cdot$'' on $\Omega_F(\U(B))$ is defined by the relation
+Furthermore, it is proved by Bandiera, Sti\'{e}non and Xu that the complex $\big(\Omega_F(\U(B)), d_F^\U\big)$ admits a structure of dg Hopf algebroid over the commutative dg algebra $(\Omega_F, d_F)$~\cite{BSX}: \begin{compactenum} \item The associative multiplication ``$\cdot$'' on $\Omega_F(\U(B))$ is defined by the relation